Welcome to the European Depression Association

 Each year EDA organises European Depression Day to raise awareness of depression across Europe.
 The theme of this year’s campaign is Depression and the Workplace.

 More than 1 in 10 EU citizens suffer from depression at some point in their life and they commonly experience symptoms such as lack of attention, memory loss and difficulty planning and taking decisions.
-These cognitive symptoms can have a significant impact on quality of life and the ability to function professionally and socially.
+Show your support today and email our open letter to your MEP.